Sign up here to receive iGDP’s newsletters and publications

 The report shows how clean energy beats fossil fuel technologies on price and makes carbon neutrality an economic driver.
 By increasing the pace of its domestic clean energy transition, China can induce additional technological innovation to enhance the competitiveness of its clean technology firms, while at the same time improving its energy security and achieving earlier carbon peaking.

 Beyond 2°C - The Long-Term Emission Reduction Actions of Global Cities in Response to Climate Change

-This report reviews and summarizes the actions taken by non-Chinese cities to achieve medium- and long-term emission reduction targets or “zero-carbon” emissions, with a specific focus on climate change-related target setting, plan development 1, and policy measures.
-It focuses on policies and actions that have significant reference-value for China’s cities with regard to long-term actions, and serves as a practical reference for policymakers and researchers interested in medium- and long-term deep emission reductions in cities around the world.
+This report reviews and summarizes the actions taken by non-Chinese cities to achieve medium- and long-term emission reduction targets or “zero-carbon” emissions, with a specific focus on climate change-related target setting, plan development, and policy measures.
+It focuses on policies and actions that have significant reference-value for China’s cities with regard to long-term actions, and provides insights to policymakers and researchers interested in medium- and long-term deep emission reductions in cities around the world.

 Towards Green and Low-Carbon Development in Chinese Cities

 This report presents an indicator system called Low-Carbon and Green Index for Cities (LOGIC) that evaluates the performance of Chinese cities in terms of low-carbon development and identifies areas for improvement.
 This system issues a score ranging from 0 to 100, with a higher score indicating a better performance in lower carbon growth within a specified time period.
 LOGIC was applied to a sample of 115 Chinese cities representing a diverse range of population sizes, income levels, geographies and stages of economic and urban growth between 2010 and 2015.

 What to Expect in China's Second Nationally Determined Contribution